thephpleague/csv/reading.md

 <p class="message-warning"><strong>WARNING:</strong> Depending on the return type selected, the items returned may differ:</p>

-- When using `Reader::TYPE_ARRAY` if there are duplicates values in the column index, entries in the associative array will be overwritten.
+- When using `Reader::TYPE_ARRAY` entries in the associative array will be overwritten if there are duplicates values in the column index.
-- When using `Reader::TYPE_ITERATOR` no overwrite occurs as the return type is created using a PHP `Generator`.
+- When using `Reader::TYPE_ITERATOR` no overwrite occurs as the return value is a PHP `Generator`.

 ~~~php
 $reader->setReturnType(READER::TYPE_ARRAY);